Zum Hauptinhalt springen

 Small business owner reviewing insurance options on a laptop

-• Three policies cover most SME risks: cyber insurance (ransomware, data breaches, business interruption), professional liability (financial damage from professional mistakes), and D&O (managing-director personal liability).
+• Three policies cover most SME risks in Germany: cyber insurance (ransomware, data breaches, business interruption), professional liability (financial loss from professional mistakes) and D&O (managing-director personal liability).

-• Typical 2026 starting prices: cyber from around 200 EUR per year for solo founders, professional liability from 100 EUR for freelancers, D&O from 350 EUR for early-stage GmbH or UG founders.
+• Typical 2026 starting prices: cyber from around 200 EUR per year for solo founders, professional liability from 100 EUR for freelancers, D&O from 350 EUR for an early-stage GmbH or UG.

-• NIS-2 changes the picture: the EU NIS-2 directive, transposed into German law, makes cybersecurity a contractual requirement for many SMEs even when they are not directly classified as essential entities.
+• NIS-2 changes the picture: the EU NIS-2 directive, now in German law, turns cybersecurity into a contractual obligation for many SMEs that are not classified as essential entities themselves.

-• You decide, we compare: no broker call, side-by-side data from 30+ insurers, methodology and affiliate model published in full.
+• You decide, we compare: no broker call, side-by-side data from compared insurers, and our methodology and affiliate model published in full.

 80 %